factor/factor/reference/allocator-speed-crossarch-20260908/README.md

 The default remains linear scan.
 Measurements, including compile regressions and per-workload tradeoffs, must be assessed on both architectures before proposing any default change.

+## Final paired protocol

+`pair.py BASELINE_ROOT CANDIDATE_ROOT --rounds 2 --samples 3
+--linear-scan-remat-attribution` alternates separate source roots and frozen images for each allocator.
+Round 2 reverses revision order and rotates allocator order.
+Baseline flags are disabled (or absent); candidate rematerialization is explicitly enabled.
+Candidate loop-aware spills remain disabled unless explicitly requested.
+Every scope record stores the actual requested flags; requesting an enabled flag absent from that compiler fails immediately.

+The extra linear-scan attribution runs use candidate source with rematerialization disabled, adjacent to the usual enabled candidate runs.
+Their label is `remat-off` and they do not enter the main candidate aggregate.
+Comparing `remat-off` to `candidate` isolates that feature with identical compiler source and closure.
+The main matrix contains 6 measured samples per workload/revision/allocator;
+these two additional processes add 6 rematerialization-off samples per workload.

+`prepare.py` retains an explicit resource root and reapplies external macOS foreground policy while preparing the image.
+Preparation is unranked; timing still uses the stricter in-process priority guards.
+Linux hardware counters are pinned in the final protocol.
+The preliminary source-233 counter was unpinned;
+its distinct library hash and known-bug results remain separate.